-There are 42 ea. storm outfall inspection screenings and/or dry weather flow investigations were exfiltration/infiltration investigations which led to discovery and corrections in illegal storm sewer connections in accordance with the procedures outlined in updated City's SMPP.
-It is also anticipated that outfall screening activities under dry weather conditions, storm sewer exfiltration/infiltration investigations, illicit discharge eliminations, and associated water quality testing will continue in Year 19 in accordance with the procedures in the updated City's SMPP.
+There were only 10 ea. storm outfall inspection screenings and/or dry weather flow investigations conducted in Year 19.
+However the City is currently updating its outfall screening procedures which will link storm outfall conditions readable using live City database GIS.
+Samples from four (4 ea.) major storm outfalls were taken and tested with results passing or within the SMPP limits for each investigated compound/pollutants.
+It is anticipated that outfall screening ctivities under dry weather conditions, storm sewer exfiltration/infiltration investigations, illicit discharge eliminations, and associated water quality testing will continue in Year 20 in accordance with the procedures in the City's SMPP.

-A total of more than 83 ea. citywide residential home storm/sanitary service connections to sewer mains were either corrected or restored to maintain tight storm sewer/sanitary system in Year 18.
-Within the CIP-Capital Improvement Programs, City contracted and fixed, replaced or lined 12,663 ft. sanitary sewer mains and 3,329 ft. storm sewer mains.
+A total of more than 87 ea. citywide residential home storm/sanitary service connections to sewer mains and 89 ea. storm/sanitary structures were corrected, replaced or fixed maintain tight storm sewer/sanitary system in Year 19.
+Within the CIP-Capital Improvement Programs, the City contracted and fixed, replaced or lined 14,850 ft. sanitary sewer mains and 182 ft. storm sewer mains.
 Potential illicit discharges associated with these were eliminated along with exfiltration and infiltration issues were fixed.

-The City Sanitary/Storm Division crews and contractors did cleaned 298 ea. storm inlets.
-They also flushed and/or root sawed 71,168 ft. of storm sewer lines and 244,953 ft. of sanitary sewer lines.
+The City Sanitary/Storm Division crews and contractors did cleaned 307 ea. storm inlets.
+They also flushed and/or root sawed 58,551 ft. of storm sewer lines and 141,829 ft. of sanitary sewer lines.
+For house keeping task, City's Fleet Section personnel have consistently serviced Public Works garage triple trap clean outs.

-In NPDES II MS4 Year 19, anticipated outfall screening activities under dry weather conditions will continue in accordance with the City's SMPP.
+In NPDES II MS4 Year 20, anticipated outfall screening activities under dry weather conditions will continue in accordance with the City's SMPP.
 City's 45 ea. major storm sewer outfalls from 24" to 48" in diameter shall continue to be pre-screened accordingly.
 Five (5 ea.) large outfall locations shall be continuously monitored in accord with the City's SMPP.

-Part D. MS4 Summary of Year 19 Stormwater Activities
+Part D. MS4 Summary of Year 20 Stormwater Activities

-The table below indicates the stormwater management activities that the MS4 plans to undertake during Year 19.
+The table below indicates the stormwater management activities that the MS4 plans to undertake during Year 20.
 Additional information about the stormwater management activities that the MS4 will perform is provided in the section following the table.